VideoOrion: Tokenizing Object Dynamics in Videos: Introduction

 \section{Introduction}

-The unprecedented performance of Large Language Models (LLMs) \citep{achiam2023gpt,dubey2024llama,team2023gemini} has spurred significant interest in extending these models' capabilities beyond text, which catalyzes the development of multi-modal large language models (MLLMs) \citep{liu2024visual,bai2023qwen,chen2023minigpt,zhang2023video,shu2023audio}.
-MLLMs aim to process and understand diverse input modalities, thereby enabling them to address a broader spectrum of real-world tasks.
-MLLMs achieve this by integrating information from various modalities through tokenization and alignment with text tokens.
-However, a significant challenge lies in efficiently encoding the information from multi-modal inputs into a limited number of tokens, particularly for Video-LLMs, as videos encapsulate much more complex and detailed information than text or other input modalities.
+The remarkable performance of Large Language Models (LLMs) \citep{achiam2023gpt,dubey2024llama,team2023gemini} has spurred interest in extending these models' capabilities beyond text, which catalyzes the development of multi-modal large language models (MLLMs) \citep{liu2024visual,bai2023qwen,chen2023minigpt,zhang2023video,shu2023audio}.
+By processing and integrating diverse modalities through tokenization and alignment with text tokens, MLLMs enable a broader range of real-world applications.
+However, a significant challenge lies in efficiently encoding the information from multi-modal inputs into a limited number of tokens, particularly for Video-LLMs, as videos encapsulate much more complex and detailed information than other input modalities, such as an image.